 What you should look for, and the warning signs to be aware of, when choosing the right portrait photographer.
 This is a special occasion for you and should be treated as such, so be sure to take the time when researching your photographer.
 Continue reading

 It’s the standard response in photography forums and comment sections: “Prints are old, prints are dead”… They’re not.
 It’s our job to explain to clients why they’re so important.
 Continue reading

 Capturing a little nostalgia for this family by revisiting Taylor’s Ice Cream Parlor, a place where Emma would take her granddaughter for a treat during those hot summers.
 Emma attributes her long life (102 at the time) to her love of ice cream, and watching her enjoy it was hysterical.
 I hope I am this cool of a person at 102 years young!
 Continue reading

 Sometimes you really don’t need to travel too far to find a new world to photograph.
 Use a macro lens to explore the world around your home to find a new perspective when photographing for fun.
 Here are a few photography tips to help you get started.
 Continue reading

 This great couple from Springfield, NJ had worked with me for their engagement photos, and now they came back to me to help toast their marriage a couple of years later back at Nomahegan Park.
 Continue reading

 For my annual update with this great family, we head over the state lines this time to be closer to where the parents lived previously.
 Now the kids can see the park that the parents enjoyed before.
 Continue reading

 Lately, I’ve noticed in many photography and art forums that the notion of critique has taken a hard turn, a turn where simply criticizing a shared image is the norm.
 Continue reading

-Share This: Check out those awesome smiles.
+Check out those awesome smiles.
 All genuine.
 Nothing like everyone in the family having fun.
-Many times I work with families in the middle of a big move, so we try to decide if we want to remember … Continue reading
+Many times I work with families in the middle of a big move, so we try to decide if we want to remember the old … Continue reading